Man accused of beating, strangling, slitting throat of teen found in garage

 32-year-old Rosales turned himself into police three days ago.
 The state's attorney’s office says he admitted to the murder and explained to authorities how he met the victim through an ad on Backpage.com.

-Police say Robinson and two friends showed up at the Markham home where Rosales was and witnesses saw Robinson and Roseles having sex in a truck.
+Police say Robinson and two friends showed up at the Markham home where Rosales was and witnesses saw Robinson and Rosales having sex in a truck.

-Afterwards, Robinson and her friends left, but investigators say the three girls came back a short time later because Roseles wanted to have sex with her again.
+Afterwards, Robinson and her friends left, but investigators say the three girls came back a short time later because Rosales wanted to have sex with her again.

 The two went into a garage next to the home.
 Meanwhile, Robinson's friends fell asleep in their car.